elfua/singularity/docs/en/index.md

 ### The Intelligence Interface

-This is the less-discussed vector.
 The relationship between US entertainment (specifically Hollywood) and the intelligence apparatus is not conspiratorial — it is bureaucratically routine.

 The CIA has a formal **Entertainment Industry Liaison** office.
 The Pentagon has an entertainment liaison that has provided military equipment, location access, and production support to hundreds of films — in exchange for script review and modification authority.
 Films receiving DoD support include Top Gun, Transformers, Iron Man, and hundreds of others.
 The price of an aircraft carrier on screen is a script that portrays the military favorably and omits institutionally uncomfortable content.